moxiegirl/docker/man/docker-start.1.md

 # OPTIONS
 **-a**, **--attach**=*true*|*false*
    Attach container's STDOUT and STDERR and forward all signals to the process.
 The default is *false*.

+**--detach-keys**=""
+   Define the key sequence to use to detach from the container.

 **--help**
   Print usage statement